ninenines/ranch/manual/ranch_ssl.md

    -  Whether to allow session reuse.
  -  secure_renegotiate (false)
    -  Whether to reject renegotiation attempts that do not conform to RFC5746.
+ -  send_timeout (30000)
+   -  How long the send call may wait for confirmation before returning.
+ -  send_timeout_close (true)
+   -  Whether to close the socket when the confirmation wasn't received.
  -  verify (verify_none)
    -  Use `verify_peer` to request a certificate from the client.
  -  verify_fun